nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_contour.md

 There are many different ways to carry out quadrature, and NEP-PACK provides a way to use user-defined quadrature methods.
-The default is to use the trapezoidal rule.
-When we parameterize a circle (or ellipse) with a phase, the integrand is periodic and the trapezoidal rule works particularly well.
+The default behaviour is to use the trapezoidal rule.
+When we parameterize
+a circle (or ellipse) with a phase, the integrand is periodic and the trapezoidal rule works particularly well.
 It is however not the only option for quadrature and